Jimmyyoung42/Jimmyyoung42/README.md

 - 👋 Hi, I’m James Young
 - 👀 I’m interested in application development
 - 🌱 I’m currently learning ... javascript, css, python, Ruby
-- 💞️ I’m looking to collaborate on ... any start-up and any back end application development, specificly online betting development
+- 💞️ I’m looking to collaborate on ... any start-up and any back end application development, specifically online betting development
 - 📫 How to reach me ... email, tweet or LINKEDLN

 <!---